 Megan Edwards is the Gold winner in the 2018 Benjamin Franklin Award for Fiction: Romance.
+She also won the SILVER 2019 IPPY Award for Mystery/Cozy/Noir.
 She is also the Gold Winner for the 2018 IBPA Benjamin Franklin Award for Fiction: Mystery and the Gold winner for the IBPA 2018 Bill Fisher Award for Best First Book in Fiction.
 She also received two Honorable Mentions from the 2018 Reader Views Reviewers Choice Awards, one for Romance and the second for Music & Arts.

 |A Suitcase, An Arrowhead, and A Set of Red Underwear

 You don’t keep extra clothes when you live in 200 square feet.
 It’s a question of being able to put your plate down when you eat dinner or owning an evening purse.
 I haven’t owned an evening purse since 1993, and the one time I needed one since then, I found a perfectly good pearled specimen at a thrift store in New York.
 It cost a dollar, and I gave it to a bag lady in Grand Central Station after a dinner party at the Knicker- bocker Club.

 Okay, I confess.
 If you were to find yourself looking through my underwear box (yes, box— there aren’t many drawers in motor homes), you’d find a red bra and pair of red panties at the bottom.
 They never move.
 I haven’t worn them since before I owned an evening purse, but there they are.
 I can’t throw them away.
 They’re survivors.